Lepton Phenomenology of Stueckelberg Portal to Dark Sector

 \section{Introduction}

-The idea of the Dark Sector (DS) of the Universe, existing almost independently of the Standard Model (SM) sector, has attracted growing interest in recent years.
-Originally, DS was thought to be populated by only one dark species, necessary to make up for the lack of matter in the universe with dark matter (DM).
-Extensions of DS was, in particular, motivated by the popular scenario of Light sub-GeV DM.
-It was realized that in this case a dark boson, known as the Dark Photon, would need to be introduced to prevent the Universe from over-closing.
+The idea of the dark sector (DS) of the Universe, existing almost independently of the Standard Model (SM) sector, has attracted growing interest in recent years.
+Originally, DS was thought to be populated by only one dark species, necessary to make up for the lack of matter in the Universe with dark matter (DM).
+In particular, extensions of DS were motivated by the popular scenario of light sub-GeV DM.
+It was realized that in this case a dark boson, known as the dark photon, would need to be introduced to prevent the Universe from overclosing.
 An extended DS can have not only cosmological, but also interesting phenomenological consequences.
 This DS physics beyond the SM can manifest itself in the phenomena observable experimentally (for a status report see, e.g., Ref.~\cite{Alexander:2016aln}).